 2. Types of Data Products

 The Census Bureau received thirteen comments in response to the proposed data products for the ACS 5-year estimates.
 The comments were all in support of the data products proposed; one group interested in data on American Indian and Alaska Native (AIAN) populations requested specific AIAN data products.
-The Census Bureau agrees with the comment and plans to produce data specifically for American Indians and Alaska Natives with the release of the 2006-2010 ACS American Indian and Alaska Native Summary File.
+The Census Bureau Start Printed Page 57256agrees with the comment and plans to produce data specifically for American Indians and Alaska Natives with the release of the 2006-2010 ACS American Indian and Alaska Native Summary File.
 One comment from the transportation community requested expanded transportation data, and six comments were concerned about how confidentiality protections might limit the availability of detailed transportation data at very low levels of geography.
 These confidentiality protections focus on tables that have many cells but few sample cases.
 To address the concerns expressed in the comments, the Census Bureau has for several years been working with the transportation community to develop ACS data products that provide a balance between the low geographic levels required by the work of the transportation community and confidentiality protections required by the Census Bureau's collection authority, Title 13.
 For example, the ACS 1-, 3- and 5-year standard data products now contain 59 new transportation tables that were not a part of the Census 2000 standard data products; some of these ACS transportation tables had formerly only been provided through custom tabulation requests paid for by the transportation community (in Census 2000 and earlier censuses).
 The Census Bureau is also providing some tables with low geographic levels of transportation data sooner and more frequently in the ACS data products than they have from past Censuses.
 Finally, the Census Bureau continues to work in collaboration with the transportation community to determine the best set of products to provide more data for very small geographic areas without violating confidentiality protections.
 One comment from a private sector firm offered suggestions for organizing ACS data for download to enhance analysis.
 The Census Bureau agrees with this comment and is developing improvements for data products available for download.

 To arrive at a final plan for the data products to be released for the 2005-2009 ACS, the Census Bureau considered all comments and also undertook a comprehensive staff review of the many ACS data products released for the 3-year estimates.
 The objective of this review was to determine if those products were appropriate for very small counties, towns, and incorporated places, as well as for specific government data uses and public use.
 The final plan for the ACS 5-year data products will provide a very large percentage of the data that were previously found in Census Summary Files 1 and 3.
 Some tables previously provided only upon request for a custom tabulation will be made available routinely to the public in the standard ACS data products.
 Additionally, tables not present in Census 2000 data products have been added to this set of available ACS tables.
 When comparing the plan for the 2005-2009 ACS to what was released in Census 2000, most of the new tables reflect new content, but some tables were added because they were determined by subject matter experts to be desirable by data users.